*Paperbacks will arrive in the Fall* Ebooks on sale now @ barnes & noble.com and Amazon.com

 I take a deep breath, swallow hard, and prepare for a long day.
 David and I attend the same school.
-Mom gives us a ride when she feels like it or Darren takes us but most of time we catch the city bus.
-Our school is about 10 to 15 miles away from home.
+Mom gives us a ride when she feels like it or Darren takes us, but most of time we catch the city bus.
+Our school is about 15 miles from home.

 “Why you don’t want to go to school?”
 David asked as we wait for the bus.